SwedishPensionsAgency/Coldbir/README.md

     a['foo'] <- 1:10

-and to get the variable it is just to use:
+and to get the variable:

     b <- a['foo']